-Our site contains a large number of PDFs created in previous years, especially in our data and information publications.
+Our site contains PDFs that were created in previous years, especially in our data and information publications.
 Where these are no longer being updated, we do not intend to recreate them in accessible versions as this would be a disproportionate burden.
 The accessibility regulations don’t require us to fix PDFs or other documents published before 23 September 2018 if they’re not essential to providing our services.

 This assessment relates to PDF documents no longer in active use only.
 We are fully committed to making all active documentation fully accessible, as HTML web pages, and hope to have completed this process by the end of 2021.